Abby Wambach: 2013–2014: Western New York Flash in the NWSL

 In 2012, a new professional women's soccer league was announced in the U.S. that featured allocated players from the American, Mexican, and Canadian national teams.
-On January 11, 2013, Wambach was allocated to the National Women's Soccer League club, Western New York Flash, in her hometown of Rochester, New York, as part of the NWSL Player Allocation.
-After missing the preseason because of national team commitments, she made her debut on April 14, 2013, during the team's season opener against Sky Blue FC.
+On January 11, 2013, Wambach was allocated to the National Women's Soccer League club Western New York Flash, in her hometown of Rochester, New York.
+After missing the preseason due to national team commitments, she made her debut on April 14, 2013, during the team's season opener against Sky Blue FC.

-During the team's second regular season match against the Washington Spirit in Boyds, Maryland, Wambach was struck hard in the face from close range on an attempted clearance by her teammate, Brittany Taylor, in the 80th minute of the match.
+During the Flash's second match against the Washington Spirit, Wambach was accidentally struck hard in the face from close range by her teammate Brittany Taylor in the 80th minute.
 She dropped to the ground and appeared disoriented after standing up.
-Though she continued playing to finish the match and even attempted to score a goal with her head, she dropped to the ground after the final whistle and was described by Spirit goalkeeper, Ashlyn Harris as dazed and mumbling.
-Wambach was assessed after the game for concussion.
-US Soccer announced several days later that she had suffered a concussion and acknowledged that the injury should have been handled differently by the referee, coaching staff, and players.
+She played the remainder of the match and even attempted to score a goal with her head, but dropped to the ground after the final whistle and was described by Spirit goalkeeper Ashlyn Harris as dazed and mumbling.
+U.S. Soccer announced several days later that she had suffered a concussion, and acknowledged that the injury should have been handled differently by the referee, coaching staff, and players.
 Wambach sat out the next game as a precautionary health measure.

-She made her home debut for the Flash on May 1 and scored the match-winning goal in the 20th minute to defeat Sky Blue 2–1.
+Wambach made her home debut for the Flash on May 1 and scored the winning goal to defeat Sky Blue 2–1.
 It was the team's first league win and lifted them to a three-way tie for third place in the league.

-Wambach was named Week 5 NWSL Player of the Week after scoring both goals in the Flash's 2–1 victory over FC Kansas City.
-She became the first player in the league to win the award twice after scoring a goal and serving an assist during the Flash's 3–0 win over Sky Blue FC during Week 9.

-Wambach announced on March 18, 2015, that she was sitting out the entire 2015 NWSL season in order to focus on the 2015 FIFA Women's World Cup.
-Two weeks later, on March 30, 2015, Wambach's playing rights were traded along with midfielder Amber Brooks and a first-round pick in the 2016 NWSL college draft to Seattle Reign FC in exchange for forwards Sydney Leroux and Amanda Frisbie.
+Wambach was named NWSL Player of the Week during weeks 5 and 9 of the season.
+On March 18, 2015, she announced that she was sitting out the entire 2015 NWSL season to focus on the 2015 FIFA Women's World Cup.
+Two weeks later, Wambach's playing rights were traded along with midfielder Amber Brooks and a first-round pick in the 2016 NWSL college draft to Seattle Reign FC, in exchange for forwards Sydney Leroux and Amanda Frisbie.

 International career

 No I or individual is better than the team.
 I've scored no goals just on my own.
 Every goal I've ever scored has been because of someone else on my team, their excellence, their bravery.
-And I'm kind of the end product of a collection of a really good vibe, and feeling, and creativity on the field.